JensPLarsen/ChromeExtension-GoogleDocsUtil/README.md

 An element containing
 ```
 {
+  text: [] /*An array of strings, each string is a line in the document.
+Means the number of strings is the number of lines in the document*/
+  selectedText /* Contains the selected text, if no text is selected it is an empty string */
+  caret: {
+    index /* index of the caret in the document */
+    lineIndex /* index of the caret on the current line */
+    line /*the line the caret is on*/
+  },
   nodes: /* Google Docs have all its text in span elements of class "kix-wordhtmlgenerator-word-node", the nodes is a list of metadata about each node */
   [{
     index /* The start index of the node */